INSIDE: Roam the Gnome’s Epic List of Fabulous Eiffel Tower Facts for Kids!

 What year was the Eiffel tower built?

-Constructed from 1887–89 as the entrance to the 1889 World’s Fair, it was initially criticized by some of France’s leading artists and intellectuals for its design, but it has become a global cultural icon of France and one of the most recognisable structures in the world.
+At first, it was highly criticized by some of France’s leading artists and intellectuals for its design, but it has become a global cultural icon of France and one of the most recognisable structures in the world.

 When was the Eiffel tower completed?